-In this study, the noise levels of RAN network are analyzed.
-To do that, continuous stations of the network are selected for The recent modernization of RAN stations allowed us to study their noise levels on a nationwide scale.
-The analysis is performed by computing PSDs over 90 min windows of signals using continuous recordings acquired between 2019 and 2022.
-Thanks to the modernization of the stations, for the first time noise level of the Italian strong motion can be analyzed in its full seale.
+- In this study, the noise levels of RAN network are analyzed.
+To do that, continuous stations of the network are selected for 245 2019 and 2022.
+Thanks to the modernization of the stations, for the first time noise level of the Italian strong motion can be analyzed in its full scale.
 Recently, noise levels of Italian broadband network is available (D'Alessandro et al., 2021) and our study completes the strong motion noise levels of the Italian territory.
-To make the analysis, PSDs over 90 min windows of signals are processed The results of this study improve the overall seismic background noise information of Italy, complementing the previous work by D'Alessandro et al. (2021) for the Italian broadband network.
-It is found that a significant number of stations (up to 51.3 % of all stations) in relatively short periods ( $\leq 1$ s) have higher noise levels than the AHNM that is defined for accelerometers in Switzerland and California by Cauzzi and Clinton (2013).

-As presented in Section 4RAN network have, RAN has several very noisy stations located in the city centerswithin cities.
-We must stress out that that the fundamental duty of the RAN network RAN is to provide ground motions of the locations where civil defense defence may need to provide assistance in post-disaster (eg.e.g., strong earthquake) situations.
-Even though some of these stations are noisy (eg.e.g., CSA7), they are well capable of providing the true nature of the ground motion if there is a strong earthquake nearby, hence they are able to serve for their purpose (Costa et al., 2022).
+To make the analysis, PSDs over 90 min windows of signals are processed.
+It is found that a significant number of stations (up to 51.3% of all stations) in relatively short periods - $(\leq 1 s)$ have higher noise levels than the AHNM that is defined for accelerometers in Switzerland by Cauzzi and Clinton (2013).
+250 As presented in Section 4 RAN network have several very noisy stations located in the city centers.
+We must stress out that fundamental duty of the RAN network is to provide ground motions of the locations where civil defense may need to provide assistance in post-disaster (eg. strong earthquake) situations.
+Even though some of these stations are noisy (eg. CSA7), they are well capable of providing the true nature of the ground motion if there is a strong earthquake nearby, hence they are able to serve for their purpose (Costa et al., 2022).
 On the other hand, there are large number of stations with low noise levels.
 These stations not only capture the amplitudes of large magnitude events but also the small ones.
 Hence, they can be used in a wider portion of observational seismology related studies.
-The median noise levels Depending on the nature of the future station installations and studies, noise levels of RAN (Figure 4) provide an overview of the background noise of the network and they can be used as a station selection criterion depending on the nature of the future research, may give an insight into the capabilities of the stations.
+The median noise levels (Figure 4) provide an overview of the background noise of the network and they can be used as a station selection criterion depending on the nature of the future research.

-Some of the stations in the RAN network are positioned inside or just outside the governmental buildings such as schools, municipalities (528 of the stations are installed in settlements ) whereas some of them are located away from settlements.
-As a result of this, stations such as CARC have high The surrounding conditions for RAN stations within settlements are variable and have noticeable effects on the noise levels.
-CARC also has higher noise levels than The comparison of CARC and DST2 station, which is stations, located less than 3 km away from it but inside the building with relatively scarce human activity
+- Some of the stations in the RAN network are positioned inside or just outside the governmental buildings such as schools, municipalities (528 of the stations are installed in settlements) whereas some of them are located away from settlements.
+As a 260 result of this, stations such as CARC have high noise levels.
+CARC also has higher noise levels than DST2 station, which is located less than 3 km away from it but inside the building with relatively scarce human activity (Figure 13).

-(Figure 13).
 Another problem of being inside the settled areas is the vehicle noise.
-It is found that vehicles can dominate the background noise in short periods apart, clearly describes this situation.
-It also highlights another common problem for stations installed in settled areas which is the presence of vehicle noise that is dominant in the short period range (Figure 15).
-On the other hand, it shows that installing a station slightly away from the city center, if possible, may increase the data quality significantly without losing much information about the area of interest.
-Having the example of the CARC and DST2 stations, network operators can reconsider relocating the seismic stations away from the city center.
-We are well aware of the fact that it is not always an easy task due to various factors (eg. logistics, agreements among network operators and local authorities).
-From the comparison we can conclude that by carefully considering the surrounding conditions for the station placement is possible to record high quality data without compromising the coverage of the area of interest.

-To see the daily variation The daily variations of the noise levels of the station, noise levels between the hours of obtained comparing the daytime (08:00 - 18:00) and nighttime (20:00 - 07:00) are compared.
-It is found results, show that in short periods where human - made activities dominate the seismic records, daytime is noisier than nighttime.
-This trend can be seen in some stations also in longer periods, but it cannot be generalized for all stations to the whole network.
+It is found that vehicles can dominate the background noise in short periods (Figure 15).
+On the other hand, it shows that installing a station slightly away from the city center, if possible, may increase - the data quality significantly without losing much information about the area of interest.
+Having the example of the CARC and 265 DST2 stations, network operators can reconsider relocating the seismic stations away from the city center.
+We are well aware of the fact that it is not always an easy task due to various factors (eg. logistics, agreements among network operators and local authorities). - To see the daily variation of the noise levels of the station, noise levels between the hours of daytime (08:00 18:00) and 270 nighttime (20:00 - 07:00) are compared.
+It is found that in short periods where human - made activities dominate the seismic records, daytime is noisier than nighttime.
+This trend can be seen in some stations also in longer periods, but it cannot be generalized for all stations.